40+ Interview Tips

 So this means you should arrange to bring EVERYTHING you might possibly need.
 This includes extra copies of your portfolios, resume, letters of recommendation, list of references, transcripts, etc…

-With the amount of candidates that interviewers are dealing with on a regular basis, it is expected that files and data go missing all the time.
+With a number of candidates that interviewers are dealing with on a regular basis, it is expected that files and data go missing all the time.
 So avoid any complications by having backups at hand at all times.

 13. How Early Should You Arrive At An Interview?